 Pompeo has no evidence about virus lab leak: China

-China hit back Wednesday at US Secretary of State Mike Pompeo over his claims that the coronavirus originated in a lab in Wuhan, saying he "doesn't have any" evidence.
+China on Wednesday hit back at US Secretary of State Mike Pompeo over his claims that the coronavirus originated in a lab in Wuhan, saying he "doesn't have any" evidence.

 Pompeo said on Sunday that there was "enormous evidence" to show that the new coronavirus originated in a lab in China, further fuelling tensions with Beijing over its handling of the outbreak.

 "Mr Pompeo repeatedly spoke up but he cannot present any evidence.
 How can he?
 Because he doesn't have any," she said.

-Most scientists believe the new virus, which emerged in China late last year, jumped from animals to humans, with suspicion around a market in Wuhan that sold wildlife for meat.
+Most scientists believe the new virus, which emerged in China late last year, jumped from animals to humans -- possibly from a market in Wuhan selling exotic animals for meat.

-The World Health Organization has said US claims about the origin of the virus were "speculative".
+The World Health Organization said the US claims were "speculative".

 © 2020 AFP